Have you sustained a broken foot?

 Filing a claim

-You can look for a no win no fee* lawyer in your phone book or you can call on a trusted law firm such as ours.
-We help thousands of people like you every month, and we do so on a no win, no fee* basis; meaning that we are so confident of winning that we never charge if we don’t.
+You can look for a no-win, no-fee* lawyer in your phone book, or you can call on a trusted law firm such as ours.
+At Accident Advice Helpline, we help thousands of people like you every month, and we do so on a no-win, no-fee* basis.
+So you won’t need to pay us any cash up-front to get your claim started.

 Being awarded compensation will not magically make everything OK again, but it can take some of the sting out of the situation and help to ease some of the financial burden.